-In October 2019 Mr P complained to Options about its role in his pension transfer and investment.
-In summary, Mr P's representative said Options shouldn't have accepted Mr P's SIPP application from Caledonian.
+In a letter signed by Mr R in September 2020, Mr R complained to Options about its role in his pension transfer and investment.
+In summary, Mr R's representative said Options shouldn't have accepted Mr R's SIPP application from Caledonian.

-The representative said Mr P had no experience in investments, a medium attitude to taking financial risks and low capacity for loss.
+The representative said Mr R had no experience in and a very low knowledge of investments, and no experience dealing with a financial adviser.
 He was neither a sophisticated nor a wealthy investor.
-The representative said Mr P made the transfer and investment on advice from Caledonian.
-It said Options should've done checks and recognised the risk of consumer detriment in the circumstances of Mr P's introduction by Caledonian, which involved transferring out of a final salary pension scheme.
+The representative said Mr R made the transfer and investment on advice from Caledonian who misled him into believing he would be better off by doing so.
+It said Options should've done checks and recognised the risk of consumer detriment in the circumstances of Mr R's introduction by Caledonian, which was an overseas business advising Mr R to transfer out of a final salary pension scheme.

-The representative said Mr P wouldn't be in the situation he was now in if Options had acted properly.
-And Mr P wanted to be put back in the position he would've been in if Options hadn't accepted his SIPP application, and to be compensated for the worry and distress he'd suffered
+The representative said Mr R wouldn't be in the situation he was now in if Options had acted properly.
+And Mr R wanted to be put back in the position he would've been in if Options hadn't accepted his SIPP application, and to be compensated for the worry and distress he'd suffered.

-Options considered the complaint, but didn't uphold it.
-In summary, Options said the following in a letter dated 27 November 2019:
+Options said it had considered the complaint, but didn't uphold it.
+In summary, Options said:

-- Mr P was a direct client and had chosen not to appoint a financial adviser.
-He'd also signed a member's declaration confirming he was a direct client and hadn't received advice. - COBS 11.2.19 in the regulator's Handbook obligated Options to carry out Mr P's instructions. - Options provided an execution-only service and made Mr P aware of that in documents provided to him. - Options didn't and wasn't permitted to advise clients in relation to the establishment of SIPPs, transfers of pensions or the underlying investments held within a SIPP. - Options acted properly in accepting the introduction and it undertook appropriate due diligence on Caledonian on a number of occasions.
-Caledonian agreed to Options' terms of business and, at the time it accepted Mr P's business, Options had no reason to not accept the introduction.
-Options wasn't restricted to dealing with regulated businesses only.

-- Caledonian wasn't known to Options as an advice firm and Options wasn't aware that Caledonian held itself out as an advice firm. - Options had no relationship with Caledonian beyond receiving introductions.
-Options communicated with Mr P directly.
+- Mr R was a direct client and had chosen not to appoint a financial adviser.
+He'd also signed a member's declaration confirming he was a direct client and hadn't received advice. - COBS 11.2.19 in the regulator's Handbook obligated Options to carry out Mr R's instructions. - Options provided an execution-only service and made Mr R aware of that in documents provided to him. - Options didn't and wasn't permitted to advise clients in relation to the establishment of SIPPs, transfers of pensions or the underlying investments held within a SIPP. - Options acted properly in accepting the introduction and it undertook appropriate due diligence on Caledonian on a number of occasions.
+Caledonian agreed to Options' terms of business and, at the time it accepted Mr R's business, Options had no reason to not accept the introduction.
+Options wasn't restricted to dealing with regulated businesses only. - Caledonian wasn't known to Options as an advice firm and Options wasn't aware that Caledonian held itself out as an advice firm. - Caledonian's relationship was with Mr R only.
+It didn't accept instructions from Caledonian, and all correspondence was with Mr R direct.

-In May 2020 Mr P referred his complaint to this service.
+In November 2020 Mr R referred his complaint to this service.